grantorin/hosts-accesses/README.md

 # hosts-accesses
-A small web application on vue and bootstrap4 for storing and quickly searching for access to hosted hosting RU → EN
+A small web application on vue and bootstrap4 for storing and quickly searching for access to hosted hosting